toml-lang/toml/README.md

 You can indent keys and their values as much as you like.
 Tabs or spaces.
 Knock yourself out.
 Why, you ask?
 Because you can have nested hashes.
 Snap.

 Nested hashes are denoted by key groups with dots in them.
-Name your key groups whatever crap you please, just don't use a dot.
-Dot is reserved.
-OBEY.

 ```toml
 [key.tater]